octo-technology/OpenTezos/docs/tezos-basics/governance-on-chain.md

 `proposals` is a non-empty list of maximum 20 protocol hashes.

 This operation [[3]](/tezos-basics/governance-on-chain#references) can be submitted more than once but only if the cumulative number of active proposals is less than 20.
-Duplicate proposals from the same delegate are counted as the maximum number of proposals for that delegate.
+Each time a delegate duplicates a proposal, a vote is counted with the 20 vote maximum applying.

 ### Ballot
 A ballot operation can only be submitted during the _Promotion Vote Period_ or the _Exploration Vote Period_, and only once per period.